Congenital Erythropoietic Porphyria (CEP)

 We take a close look at a day in the life of Justin’s Life with CEP, well also learn what it is and just how rare it really is.

-When I was first born.
-They noticed in the hospital my urine was a red fluorescent color.
+When I was first born, they noticed in the hospital that my urine was a red fluorescent color.
 They thought it had something to do with my kidneys.

 Did anyone else in your family have a history of CEP?